Daniel-KM/Omeka-S-module-XmlViewer/README.md

 Some modules provide a specific viewer for some xml files.

+### Alto

+The module [Extract Text] can extract the raw text and store it in a property of the item and the media.
+The content is displayed as a simple text currently.

 #### MusicXML and XML-MEI

 There is a special module for MusicXml and XML-MEI, [Verovio], that render the